brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 If you're configuring a server that you don't own, you'll need the *Manage Server* permission on that server.
 Otherwise, no experience with Discord beyond installation and account creation is necessary.

 ## 1. Create Your Server <a name="serverCreation"></a>
-Let's create that server.
-This will be quick and easy!
+Time to create your server.

-**Follow along** with the .gif below.
+**Follow along** - this will be quick and easy!

 ![create-server-example](https://user-images.githubusercontent.com/79812580/124398371-ff59f980-dcda-11eb-8aee-b27b4eb8fe92.gif)